Our safe, convenient and cost-effective prescription drug plans provide members with:

 - A nationwide network of more than 60,000 pharmacies

 - Access to the nearly 5,000 drugs found in our Drug Search tool

 - Mail Service Pharmacy—our mail order drug program

 - Coordinated medical and pharmacy care management programs to improve overall health and reduce costs

-- Personalized notices detailing cost savings opportunities, safety alerts and important drug information
+- Personalized notices and phone calls from CVS/caremark*, our pharmacy benefit manager, detailing cost savings opportunities, safety alerts and drug education

 Our Formulary (Drug List) Structure

 A formulary is a list of covered prescription drugs.
 Our drug list is reviewed and approved by an independent national committee comprised of physicians, pharmacists and other health care professionals who make sure the drugs on the formulary are safe and clinically effective.